 ANTHONY JULIAN TAMBURRI is Dean of the John D. Calandra Italian American Institute (Queens College, CUNY) and Distinguished Professor of European Languages and Literatures.
 He is past president of the Italian American Studies Association and of the American Association of Teachers of Italian.
-His authored books on Italian/American studies include: Una semiotica dell'etnicità: nuove segnalature per la letteratura italiano/americana (Cesati, 2010); Re-viewing Italian Americana: Generalities and Specificities on Cinema (Bordighera, 2011); and Re-reading Italian Americana: Specificities and Generalities on Literature and Criticism (Fairleigh Dickinson, 2014).
+His authored books on Italian/American studies include Una semiotica dell'etnicità: nuove segnalature per la letteratura italiano/americana (Cesati, 2010); Re-viewing Italian Americana: Generalities and Specificities on Cinema (Bordighera, 2011); and Re-reading Italian Americana:

+Specificities and Generalities on Literature and Criticism (Fairleigh Dickinson UP, 2014).
 His book on Italian writing in the U.S. is Un bi-culturalismo negato: la letteratura "italiana negli Stati Uniti (Cesati, 2018).
-Also recent are: Scrittori italiano[-] americani: trattino sì trattino no (MnM Print Edizioni, 2018); The Columbus Affair: Imperatives for an Italian/American Agenda (Casa Lago, 2021); and Signing Italian/American Cinema: A More Focused Look (Ovunque Siamo, 2021).
-His is co-editor, with Robert Viscusi and James Periconi, of the English version of Italoamericana: The Literature of the Great Migration, 1880-1943 (Fordham UP, 2014), Francesco Durante, ed; and with Giordano and Gardaphé, From The Margin: Writings in Italian Americana (Purdue, 1991/2000).
-He is the director of the Italian Studies Series for Fairleigh Dickinson University Press; he is also executive producer of Italias, produced in collaboration with CUNY TV.
+Also recent are: The Columbus Affair: Imperatives for an Italian/American Agenda (Casa Lago, 2021); Signing Italian/American Cinema: A More Focused Look (Ovunque Siamo P{ress, 2021); and A Politics of [Self-]Omission: The Italian/American Challenge in a Post-George Floyd Age (Aracne, 2022).
+His is co-editor, with Robert Viscusi and James Periconi, of the English version of Italianmericana: The Literature of the Great Migration, 1880-1943 (Fordham UP, 2014), Francesco Durante, ed; and with Giordano and Gardaphé, From The Margin: Writings in Italian Americana (Purdue UP, 1991/2000).
+He is the director of the Italian Studies Series for Fairleigh Dickinson University Press; he is also executive producer of Italics, produced in collaboration with CUNY TV.